Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach: Our Approach: LoRe

-In this section, we aim to optimize the long-term welfare in Eq(\ref{eq:welfare}) under the dynamic user-creator-platform interaction environment by learning an information-revealing strategy $\pi$.
+In this section, we aim to optimize the long-term welfare in Eq(\ref{eq:welfare}) under the dynamic user-creator-platform interaction environment by learning an suggestion strategy $\pi_{\theta}$.
 To achieve this, we design an actor-critic based RL algorithm.
-The overall workflow of our algorithm is shown in Algorithm~\ref{alg:optimization}, which contains two phases: the online inference (Line 4-13) and the offline training (Line 14-19).
+The overall workflow of our algorithm is shown in Algorithm~\ref{alg:optimization}, which contains two phases: the inference phase (Line 4-13) and the training phase (Line 14-19).